JarlTuxen/2-semester-gitbook/topics/backend-design.md

 - Create a new database schema for the data
 - Create a table for the data
 - Insert the data
-- Build the following views that displays:
+- Build the following views that displays: **Query as much as possible in SQL as this is more efficiant**
   - How many pokemon exists pr. primary type?
   - What are the average defence for all pokemon?
   - What are the average hp for (primary) grass types?